GeoscienceAustralia/ptha/misc/nsw_2023_2024/analysis_scenarios_ID710.5/probabilistic_inundation/README.md

 ```

+## Calculation of thresholds corresponding to an exceedance-rate and epistemic uncertainty percentile

-Below we show calculation of depth at a given exceedance-rate and epistemic uncertainty percentile.
+Here we provide code to compute the depth or max-speed or max-stage or max-flux at a given exceedance-rate and epistemic uncertainty percentile (second set of code, below).
-The main computational scripts can equally well work on max-stage (the test cases does this).
+* This uses root-finding with a prescribed tolerance.

 ```bash

 # Modify compute_threshold_at_exceedance_rate_of_epistemic_uncertainty_percentile.R for your case.